WindowsAzure-Preview/HOL-IntroToWindowsAzureMediaServices/HOL.md

 	_Encoding Media_

 	Currently, the portal does not support all the encoding formats that are supported by the Media Encoder.
-It also does not support media asset encryption\decryption.
+It also does not support media asset encryption/decryption.
 You can perform these tasks programmatically, for more information see [Building Applications with the Media Services SDK for .NET] (http://go.microsoft.com/fwlink/?linkid=270866&clcid=0x409) and [Task Preset Strings for Windows Azure Media Encoder]( http://go.microsoft.com/fwlink/?linkid=270865&clcid=0x409).

 1. In the **Windows Azure Media Encoder** dialog, enter the desired friendly output content name or accept the default.
 Then click the check button to start the encoding operation and you can track progress from the bottom of the portal.

 **Publishing content**

 1. Click an asset which is not published, in this case, the video that was just encoded.
-Then click the publish button to publish to a public URL.
+Then click the **Publish** button to publish to a public URL.
 Once the content is published to a URL, the URL can be opened by a client player capable of rendering the encoded content.

 **Playing content from the portal**